Asana (NYSE:ASAN) Releases Q2 2023 Earnings Guidance

-Asana (NYSE:ASAN – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
+Asana (NYSE:ASAN – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of -$0.39–$0.38 for the period, compared to the consensus estimate of -$0.32.
 The company issued revenue guidance of $127.00 million-$128.00 million, compared to the consensus revenue estimate of $125.31 million.Asana also updated its FY 2023 guidance to EPS.

-Asana (NYSE:ASAN – Get Rating) last posted its quarterly earnings results on Thursday, June 2nd.
-The company reported ($0.30) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.36) by $0.06.
-Asana had a negative net margin of 77.31% and a negative return on equity of 131.17%.
-The business had revenue of $120.65 million for the quarter, compared to analysts’ expectations of $115.11 million.
-During the same period in the prior year, the company posted ($0.31) EPS.
-The business’s revenue for the quarter was up 57.4% on a year-over-year basis.
-Equities analysts anticipate that Asana will post -2.12 earnings per share for the current year.
+Asana (NYSE:ASAN – Get Rating) last announced its earnings results on Thursday, June 2nd.
+The company reported ($0.30) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.36) by $0.06.
+Asana had a negative return on equity of 144.13% and a negative net margin of 77.31%.
+The firm had revenue of $120.65 million during the quarter, compared to analyst estimates of $115.11 million.
+During the same period last year, the firm posted ($0.31) EPS.
+The business’s revenue was up 57.4% compared to the same quarter last year.
+On average, research analysts expect that Asana will post -2.14 EPS for the current year.

-In other news, insider Eleanor B. Lacey sold 1,359 shares of Asana stock in a transaction dated Wednesday, March 16th.
-The shares were sold at an average price of $34.64, for a total value of $47,075.76.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Eleanor B. Lacey sold 4,167 shares of Asana stock in a transaction dated Wednesday, May 4th.
-The shares were sold at an average price of $29.50, for a total transaction of $122,926.50.
-Following the completion of the transaction, the insider now directly owns 165,076 shares of the company’s stock, valued at $4,869,742.
+In other Asana news, insider Eleanor B. Lacey sold 8,333 shares of the business’s stock in a transaction on Friday, April 1st.
+The stock was sold at an average price of $40.40, for a total value of $336,653.20.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Eleanor B. Lacey sold 1,359 shares of the business’s stock in a transaction on Wednesday, March 16th.
+The stock was sold at an average price of $34.64, for a total value of $47,075.76.
 The disclosure for this sale can be found here.
-Insiders sold a total of 18,026 shares of company stock valued at $619,164 in the last three months.
-Insiders own 54.43% of the company’s stock.
+Insiders have sold 18,026 shares of company stock worth $619,164 over the last 90 days.
+54.43% of the stock is currently owned by corporate insiders.

 A number of institutional investors have recently bought and sold shares of ASAN.
-Advisors Asset Management Inc. boosted its stake in Asana by 47.0% during the 1st quarter.
-Advisors Asset Management Inc. now owns 2,715 shares of the company’s stock valued at $109,000 after purchasing an additional 868 shares during the period.
-Neo Ivy Capital Management acquired a new stake in shares of Asana in the 4th quarter worth approximately $154,000.
-Cibc World Market Inc. acquired a new stake in shares of Asana in the 1st quarter worth approximately $231,000.
-Point72 Hong Kong Ltd lifted its stake in shares of Asana by 29,355.0% in the 1st quarter.
-Point72 Hong Kong Ltd now owns 5,891 shares of the company’s stock worth $235,000 after acquiring an additional 5,871 shares during the period.
-Finally, NewEdge Advisors LLC lifted its stake in shares of Asana by 16.9% in the 4th quarter.
-NewEdge Advisors LLC now owns 3,209 shares of the company’s stock worth $239,000 after acquiring an additional 464 shares during the period.
-92.50% of the stock is owned by hedge funds and other institutional investors.
+Wells Fargo & Company MN increased its position in Asana by 92.6% during the second quarter.
+Wells Fargo & Company MN now owns 22,489 shares of the company’s stock valued at $1,395,000 after acquiring an additional 10,814 shares during the last quarter.
+Morgan Stanley increased its position in Asana by 621.7% in the second quarter.
+Morgan Stanley now owns 1,018,489 shares of the company’s stock worth $63,177,000 after buying an additional 877,373 shares in the last quarter.
+Goldman Sachs Group Inc. increased its position in Asana by 252.9% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 327,787 shares of the company’s stock worth $24,437,000 after buying an additional 234,892 shares in the last quarter.
+Guggenheim Capital LLC purchased a new stake in Asana in the fourth quarter worth about $514,000.
+Finally, Marshall Wace LLP purchased a new stake in Asana in the fourth quarter worth about $253,000.
+Institutional investors own 92.50% of the company’s stock.

 Asana Company Profile (Get Rating)